PrefectHQ/prefect/docs/cloud/rate-limits.md

 ## API Rate Limits

 !!! info "Prefect Cloud rate limits are subject to change"
-    API rate limites but are subject to change without notice.
+    API rate limites but are subject to change.
-    Contact Prefect support at [help@prefect.io](mailto:help@prefect.io) if you have questions about rate limits.
+    Contact Prefect support at [help@prefect.io](mailto:help@prefect.io) with questions about rate limits.

 Prefect Cloud's API rate limits restrict the number of requests that a single client can make to certain endpoints in a given time period.
 The `flow_runs`, `task_runs`, and `flows` endpoints and their subroutes are limited to: